looker-open-source/ca-demos-and-tools/ca-api-golden-demo/README.md

    - Keeping the system instructions separated in secrets will allow you to quickly update agent instructions without requiring a full app deployment every time when tweaking the prompts

-   - In the `secrets/` folder, update the `ALLOWLIST_CORTADO_MULTIMODAL.txt` with a list of emails you wish to restrict access to the multimodal page (The Vertex Live API is currently limited to 3 concurrent sessions which can cause issues if too many users are accessing the page at the same time).
-If this is not required, comment out the `checkAllowlist` function and just replace with `setAllowed(true)` in [AllowlistWraper](/client/src/AllowlistWrapper.tsx)

    - Update `LOOKER_CLIENT_ID.txt` and `LOOKER_CLIENT_SECRET.txt` with Looker API credentials

    - Run the `import-secrets.sh` script, e.g. `./secrets/import-secrets.sh PROJECT_ID ./secrets`